rozek/neopixel-thing/README.md

 a simple thing for the "Modular-Things" project that allows you to control a WS2812 ("NeoPixel") RGB LED strip, 4 digital inputs, 3 digital outputs, 2 analog inputs, 2 analog outputs and the built-in RGB LED

-> "NeoPixel" is the Adafruit commercial name for products based on WS2812 RGB LEDs - in the context of this thing, both names may be used interchangeably
+> "NeoPixel" is the Adafruit commercial name for products based on WS2812 RGB LEDs - in the context of this "thing", both names may be used interchangeably

 ![NeoPixel Thing](NeoPixel-Test.jpg)